Future Coug's injury won't affect WSU plans

 "It takes a lot of stress off of me," O'Connell said of WSU keeping his scholarship offer intact.
 "It motivates me to come back bigger and stronger and to do work on the field.
 Even though I'm hurt and can't play my senior season, I know I still have the chance to make a difference in college.
 A lot of people can't say that."

-, O'Connell must focus on the rehab process.
+FOR NOW, O'Connell must focus on the rehab process.
 The doctors were optimistic following a successful surgery last Thursday and he will begin physical therapy in the coming weeks.
 In addition, O'Connell has talked to the staff about sending him a rigorous training program he can start upon after he signs his National Letter of Intent on Feb.
 6.

 Although he now finds himself sidelined from the gridiron, O'Connell has taken on a new football role: Cougar football analyst.

 He said he's been watching the Cougars throughout the season and has seen several ways he can contribute to the offensive line when he arrives to Pullman.

 "I think I can do some very good things in the Air Raid offense," O'Connell said.
 "I've been used to run blocking and in high school we run some no huddle offense here at Wenatchee.
 I know the WSU offense throws the ball a lot more, but I was kept in good shape with our offense's style of play.
 It's a little different but I think I can get used to it."

 O'Connell said he and McGuire have talked about him playing different positions up front at the next level, but left tackle is one that is the most intriguing to the Wenatchee native.
 But O'Connell also said his number one goal is to try and get some playing time as a true freshman and he understands LT might not be the right spot for him to do so.